 How did the Prophet ﷺ Respond to a Survivor?

-The Yaqeen journal article, in addition to another one refenced titled Women in Islamic Law: Examining Five Prevalent Myths, provide great answers to the question, what does Islam say about domestic violence?
+The Yaqeen journal article, in addition to another one, referenced titled Women in Islamic Law: Examining Five Prevalent Myths, provides excellent answers to the question, what does Islam say about domestic violence?

 This month, community members around the country take a moment to remember, respect, and deliberate over the social ill that is domestic violence and how it plagues our communities.
-Islam’s approach and example in addressing domestic violence is one many activists, leaders, and active community members seek to implement in a difficult and painful world.
+Islam has an approach and example in addressing domestic violence is one many activists, leaders, and active community in islam members seek to implement in a difficult and painful world.

 Check out AMNewsWire for more!